adam-werner/xStatic.AWSS3/README.md

-# xStatic.AWSS3
+# xStatic Deploy to AWS S3
-An xStatic plugin for deploying an Umbraco web site to an AWS S3 bucket
+An xStatic plugin for deploying a static web site to an AWS S3 bucket for static site hosting.